adizdar/vue-markup/README.md

 > A markup editor build with VueJS 2.

+The code is divided into the `application` part where the VueJS app is and the `api` part where the NodeJS service is.
+Every part has its own `README.md` file.

 Right now the POC phase is completed and the editor can be used for live Markdown to HTML Conversion.